Tearsheet

 AI Analysis | Feedback

-Michael Colglazier has an extensive career spanning over 30 years at The Walt Disney Company, where he held prominent leadership positions such as President and Managing Director of Disney Parks International and President of The Disneyland Resort in Southern California.
-During his tenure at Disney, he was responsible for driving new businesses, fostering innovative growth, and ensuring operational excellence across global Disney locations.
-He also serves as a director on the Board of Six Flags Entertainment Corporation.
+Michael Colglazier joined Virgin Galactic as CEO in July 2020 and became President in February 2021.
+Before his tenure at Virgin Galactic, he dedicated over 30 years to The Walt Disney Company.
+His roles there included President and Managing Director of Disney Parks International from March 2018 to July 2020, and President of The Disneyland Resort from January 2013 to March 2018, where he was responsible for driving new businesses, innovative growth, and operational excellence.
+Colglazier also serves as a director on the Board of Six Flags Entertainment Corporation.

-Doug Ahrens brings over 25 years of operational and strategic finance experience from multinational companies.
-Prior to joining Virgin Galactic, he served as Chief Financial Officer of Mellanox Technologies, Ltd. until its acquisition by NVIDIA Corporation in 2020.
-He also held the role of CFO at GlobalLogic Inc., a private software engineering firm, and previously served as CFO of Applied Micro Circuits Corporation, a publicly traded semiconductor manufacturer.
+Doug Ahrens assumed the role of CFO at Virgin Galactic on March 1, 2021, bringing over 25 years of operational and strategic finance experience to the company.
+Previously, he served as Chief Financial Officer of Mellanox Technologies, Ltd. from 2019 to 2020, through its acquisition by NVIDIA Corporation.
+Prior to Mellanox, he was the CFO of GlobalLogic Inc., a private software engineering firm, from September 2015 to December 2018.
+He also held the CFO position at Applied Micro Circuits Corporation, a publicly traded fabless semiconductor manufacturer, from October 2013 to September 2015.
+His earlier career included various finance roles at Maxim Integrated Products, Inc. and Intel.

 Aparna Chitale, Chief People Officer & EVP, Customer Operations

-Aparna Chitale possesses more than 25 years of strategic global experience within the aerospace, technology, and entertainment industries.
+Aparna Chitale serves as the Chief People Officer & EVP, Customer Operations at Virgin Galactic.
+She possesses over 25 years of strategic global experience within the aerospace, technology, and entertainment sectors, having led teams in both public and privately held companies.

 Mike Moses, President, Spaceline

-Mike Moses is responsible for overseeing Virgin Galactic's commercial spaceflight program, including leading teams in safety, mission operations, and adherence to FAA regulatory compliance.
-Before joining Virgin Galactic, he had a distinguished 17-year career with NASA, serving from 2008 to 2011 as the Launch Integration Manager at the Kennedy Space Center, where he directed all space shuttle processing activities from landing to launch.
-He also chaired the Mission Management Team, holding the ultimate decision authority for space shuttle launches.
+Mike Moses oversees Virgin Galactic's commercial spaceflight program.
+He leads the team in all aspects of safety, mission operations, and FAA regulatory compliance.
+Before joining Virgin Galactic, Moses had a distinguished 17-year career with NASA, where he served as Launch Integration Manager at Kennedy Space Center from 2008 to 2011, overseeing space shuttle processing and chairing the Mission Management Team.

 AI Analysis | Feedback